danielharrell/LectFall2015/Question.md

 has to follow my question rather than precede it.
 If my question is to make sense, it has to make sense in advance of your answer, no matter the answer, including the answer "I had nothing for lunch."
-But suppose we then say that my pronoun "what" is taking the place of no noun at all, then how I am using it as a pronoun?
-Am I using it as a pronoun?
+But if we then say that my pronoun "what" is indeed taking the place of no noun at all, then how I am using it as a pronoun?
+Or am I using it as a pronoun?
+But if I'm not, then what am I doing with it?

 my question would make sense, it seems, no